node-inspector/node-inspector/readme.md

   each byte is displayed as an individual array element;
   for most Buffers this will take too long to render.
 * While not stopped at a breakpoint the console doesn't always behave as you might expect.
+See issue #146.
 * Profiler is not implemented yet.
 Have a look at [node-webkit-agent](https://github.com/c4milo/node-webkit-agent) in the meantime.